Yes, like the title said they’re doing more promotions for the drama.

 *All images were from iHero’s Facebook Page and some of the cast.

 Just as I was afraid, the show dragged on and ended up focusing on other side characters that had nothing to do with the main cast.
-However, what caught my attention of recent was Pan Bo Xi’s presence.
+However, what caught my attention recently was Pan Bo Xi’s presence.

 *All images were collected around the net hence belonging to their rightful owners.